 STIs like chlamydia and gonorrhea are a fact of life.
 They can be symptomless and condoms don’t always provide protection from them, especially during oral sex where condoms aren’t commonly used.
 Most STIs are easy to treat with a simple course of antibiotics if they’re caught early.

-Many guys assume they’re HIV negative based on their last test, but that result is only ever as accurate as three months before because of the HIV window period, so if you’re not getting tested regularly, do you really know your status?
+Many guys assume they’re HIV negative based on their last test, but that result is only ever as accurate as six weeks before because of the HIV window period, so if you’re not getting tested regularly, do you really know your status?
 The best way to reduce your risk of contracting HIV and/or STIs is to test regularly and ask the same of your partners.

 Getting a full check up

 A regular sexual health check up is all part of having a happy a healthy sex life.
 For guys who sleep with guys, it’s recommended to have a full HIV and STI test two to four times a year- depending on how much fun you’re having.

 Depending on where you live, the tests are usually done at a specific sexual health centre or hospital department, but in rural areas they are sometimes done at your GP clinic.
 You can find services nearby and across Australia using Emen8’s interactive map.

 If it’s your first time, or if you’re feeling nervous about the results, take the opportunity to discuss your concerns with your doctor or nurse- there’s very little they haven’t heard before and having an honest discussion about your health and any risks helps them to give you the information you need to make smart choices about your health.